dispatchrabbi/article-appstate/bower_components/can/component/component.md

 valid.
 Any attributes added to the element are added as properties to the component's [can.Component::scope scope].

-@param {String} ATTR-VALUE Specifies the value of a property passed to the component instance's [can.Component::scope scope].
-By default `ATTR-VALUE` values are looked up in the [can.view.Scope can.Mustache scope].
+@param {can.mustache.key} [ATTR-VALUE] Specifies the value of a property passed to the component instance's [can.Component::scope scope].
+By default `ATTR-VALUE` values are looked up in the [can.view.Scope can.mustache scope].
 If the string value of the `ATTR-NAME` is desired, this can be specified like:

     ATTR-NAME: "@"

+@param {can.mustache.key} [KEY] Specifies the value of a property passed to the component instance's [can.Component::scope scope] that will be looked up in the [can.view.Scope can.stache scope].

+@signature `< TAG [ATTR-NAME="{KEY}|ATTR-VALUE"] >`

+Create an instance of a component on a particular tag in a [can.stache] template.

+@release 2.1

+@param {String} TAG An HTML tag name that matches the [can.Component::tag tag] property of the component.

+@param {String} ATTR-NAME An HTML attribute name.
+Any attribute name is valid.
+Any attributes added to the element are added as properties to the component's [can.Component::scope scope].
+In the DOM, attribute names are case insensitive.
+To pass a camelCase attribute to the component's scope, hypenate the attribute name like:

+    <tag attr-name="{key}"></tag>

+This will set `attrName` on the component's scope.

+@param {can.stache.key} [KEY] Specifies the value of a property passed to the component instance's [can.Component::scope scope] that will be looked up in the [can.view.Scope can.stache scope].

+@param {can.stache.key} [ATTR-VALUE] If the attribute value is not wrapped with `{}`, the string value of the attribute will be set on the component's scope.

 @body

 ## Use